SanjeevKumar-DEV/Readme-Generator/Others/README.md

 ## Description

-> This is very good and interesting coding quiz.
+> This is coding quiz application

 ## Table of Contents